10 breeds of dog most likely to suffer from separation anxiety

-Dog Separation Anxiety: Here are the 10 breeds of adorable dog that likely to get anxious if left alone - including the loving Labrador 🐶
+Dog Separation Anxiety: These are the 10 breeds of adorable dog that likely to get anxious if left alone - including the loving Labrador Retriever 🐕

 Dog ownership has soared over the last few years according to the Kennel Club – with record numbers of people opening up their home up to a new puppy.